How to Handle Online Refund Requests (Step-by-Step)

 Step 2: Investigate the Facts Thoroughly

-For instance, you’ll want to verify the customer’s purchase date.
-You wouldn’t want to refund a purchase made three years ago.
+For example, you’ll need to verify the customer’s purchase date to ensure the request falls within the timeframe outlined in your return and refund policy.
+You wouldn’t want to refund someone who made a purchase three years ago.

-If you have to gather information from the customer, avoid being argumentative or suspicious.
+If you must gather more customer information, avoid being argumentative or suspicious.
 Ask probing questions that don’t insinuate the customer is a liar.